salvatejero/cordova-liferay-plugin/README.md

 - In iOS, if you use pods, you must install first all plugins that you will use in the project because then it isn't possible to include.

+- In Windows Phone 8 (WP8), you must use this sdk version [Ithildir](https://github.com/Ithildir/liferay-sdk-builder-windows).

 ### Quick Example